Lapidis2/alx-project-0x14/README.md

 imvalid endpoint – returns a 404 Not Found error.
 Invalid parameters – returns a 400 Bad Request error with details on the issue.
 Exceeding rate limits – TMDB has a rate limit of 40 requests per 10 seconds for the public API.
 If you exceed this, you will receive a 429 Too Many Requests error with a message indicating the limit has been reached.

+## Usage Limits and Best Practices
+TMDB enforces rate limits, so batch requests or use proper intervals for frequent queries.
+The Movie Database (TMDB)
+TMDB has a rate limit of around 40 requests per 10 seconds for the public API Use append_to_response for efficient data retrieval (e.g., combine main details with related media like videos).

+Cache configuration data (like base URLs) locally rather than fetching every time to reduce overhead.

+Always validate request parameters to avoid unnecessary errors.